 What Happens Before a Spinal Tap?

-If your child needs a lumbar puncture, you'll have an opportunity to ask questions first.
-Then, you'll be asked to sign an informed consent form, stating that you understand the procedure and its risks and give your permission for it.
+If your child needs a spinal tap, you'll have the chance to ask questions first.
+Then, you'll be asked to sign an informed consent form.
+This states that you understand the procedure and its risks, and give your permission for it.